 - Nominates experts who are expertise in the banking industry.

 How Does IBPS Work?

-IBPS works through Governing board which is set up to regulate the IBPS body and to govern its administrative activities regularly.
+IBPS works through the Governing board, which is set up to regulate the IBPS body and regularly govern its administrative activities.

 Members of the Governing board are: